 The latest figures show a 71% increase in bike thefts in parts of London so I thought I should revisit some bike lock safety tips.
 Make sure you don’t leave your bike anywhere without following these tips.
 It is best to take 2 minutes to read these tips rather than have your bike end up being sold down Brick Lane.

-Bike Lock Tip 1 – Choose your location
+Bike Lock Tip 1 – Choose Your Location to Lock Your Bike

 Always make sure you don’t attach your bike to something that can easily be broken, moved or lifted off.
 Spend that extra 5 minutes when you are out and about to find a more secure object and your bike safety will be ensured.